Magento 1 End of Life on June 2020; Planning, Security and Migration

 No. You need a developer to make changes.
 That’s why it’s not necessarily cost-effective for some of our clients.

-Also, Magento doesn’t provide updates like other e-commerce platforms, like Shopify and BigCommerce.
+Also, Magento doesn’t provide updates like other e-commerce platforms, like Shopify and BigCommerce, for Magento 1 Sites.
 You’re not fully aware of any changes that are happening.
 You’re not really given any explanation as to why a server went down or that you can’t access your inventory.
+Your 3rd party extensions might not work time to time.

 Should Businesses Stay with Magento or Change eCommerce Platforms?